![]() |

 learning, comprehension and demonstration of important music theory

 fundamentals.
-LiaBraaten attributes that to his impassioned and
+In his memoir, LiaBraaten attributes that to his impassioned and

 compassionate teaching manner, which not only inspires others to learn,